-Technological developments have changed human thought patterns and life ethics.
-[13-14], including in the educational dimension.
+Technological developments have changed human thought patterns and life ethics [13-14], including in the educational dimension.
 The use of technology in the educational process has become a focus in efforts to improve the quality of students and educators in learning [18].
-In today's digital era, technology has become a consumption of all dimensions that can no longer be separated from a person's life.
-[19] especially the world of education for students and educators.
+In today's digital era, technology has become a consumption of all dimensions that can no longer be separated from a person's life [19], especially the world of education for students and educators.
 Where technology not only changes the way we communicate and work [20], but also provides new opportunities in the way students learn and teach.

 Curriculum integration with educational technology has become a major focus for many educational institutions around the world [21].
-This is due to the potential of technology to improve the quality of human resources, make the learning process more effective and interactive, and prepare students [22], to face the challenges of 21st century learning.
+This is due to the potential of technology, there is an increase in the quality of human resources. so that the learning process will be of higher quality and interactive, and prepare students [22], to face the challenges of 21st century learning.
 In this context, the opportunities for benefits and advantages for educational institutions to change policies, especially at the elementary education level, to use educational technology as the right solution to solve problems in learning, while challenges refer to obstacles and problems that may arise during the integration process [12].
 By understanding these two aspects, it is hoped that effective strategies can be determined to optimize the use of educational technology in the curriculum.